The Need for 360 Degree Performance Appraisal Process

 Keeping the ratings and comments anonymous will save you a lot of trouble.
 At times, while positive feedback is celebrated, negative feedback is not taken in the right spirit.
 If feedback seeker knows the opinions of his peers and subordinates, it may infest feelings of contempt between employees.
 To keep the office environment congenial and healthy, the administration should be careful in keeping the feedback ratings anonymous so that employees don’t take the review personally.

-Once used almost strictly for development, 360 reviews have proved to be a valuable asset for organizations.
-360 performance appraisal gives an edge over traditional appraisal methods in the following ways:
+Once used almost strictly for development, 360 performance reviews have proved to be a valuable asset for organizations.
+The 360 degree performance appraisal method gives an edge over traditional appraisal methods in the following ways:

 - Provides a comprehensive picture of employee performance